cs0320-f23/term-project-nhaseley-aochukwu-dewilson-rjecroi1/README.md

    - You will be directed to login though google authentication.
 Make sure the email you registered with is the same email your passing in for google authentication
 3. Feel free to browse:
-   - By looking at potential housing options.Toggle and therfore filter between price points and / or distances between your work address and a number of avaialble listings.
+   - By looking at potential housing options.
+Toggle and therefore filter between price points and / or distances between your work address and a number of avaialble listings.
 Click on any listing and you will be navigated for a page dedicated to more information about that listing

-- **For a Landlord:**
+#### For a Landlord
 1. Register
    - By including your name, brown email, password for the application, and your phone number
 2. Log in